-The rule prohibits storage charges for any calendar day during which the storage facility is open less than 4 consecutive hours for vehicle retrieval between the hours of 8:00 a.m. and 5:00 p.m., if the vehicle owner retrieves the vehicle within 7 days after it is towed.
+The rule prohibits storage charges for any calendar day during which the storage facility is open less than 4 consecutive hours for vehicle retrieval between the hours of 8:00 a.m. and 5:00 p.m.
 For example, a person's vehicle that is towed Thursday at 9:00 p.m. and retrieved Monday at 10:00 a.m., is stored for a period of 4 days.
 If that storage facility were open for vehicle retrieval Monday through Friday from 10:00 a.m. until 5:00 p.m., Saturday 10:00 a.m. until noon and closed Sunday, the person cannot be charged for storage for two of those days (Saturday and Sunday), and would pay for only two days of storage.
-However, if the vehicle is not retrieved before 12:01 a.m., the following Thursday after it is towed, the vehicle owner can be charged for every day of storage time, including the days when the facility is closed and vehicles cannot be retrieved.

-Subdivision.
-349.13 (3m) (dr) 2., Stats., prohibits a towing service from collecting any charges for the removal or storage of an illegally parked vehicle towed pursuant to s.
+Subdivision 349.13 (3m) (dr) 2., Stats., prohibits a towing service from collecting any charges for the removal or storage of an illegally parked vehicle towed pursuant to s.
 349.13 (3m), Stats., unless the towing service complied with s.
 349.13 (3m) (d) 2., Stats., by reporting the tow to law enforcement before removing the vehicle.